-The Paris Junior College Adult Education and Family Literacy offers free educational opportunities to adults 18 years of age and older.
-Adult Basic Education, Adult Literacy, Adult Secondary (Texas High School Equivalency Certification) and English as a Second Language classes are held each semester at Paris Junior College and in Greenville and Sulphur Springs.
-Classes are also available at several off site locations.
-All participants are required to complete a free New Student Orientation before being placed in a class.
-Call the Adult Education Office at 903.782.0424 for additional information.
+The Paris Junior College Adult Education and Family Literacy program offers free educational opportunities to adults 16 years and older.
+Adult Basic Education, Adult Literacy, Adult Secondary (Texas High School Equivalency Certification), College and Career Readiness, and English as a Second Language classes are held each semester in Paris, Greenville and Sulphur Springs.
+Classes are also available at several off-site locations.
+All participants must complete a free New Student Orientation and pre-test before being placed in a class.
+Call the Adult Education Office at 903.782.0467 for additional information.